YeeTone/CS302-2022Spring/Assignment/Midterm/MidtermReport.md

 - External-interrupt exiting: VM-execution control.
 If the control value is 1, the VMM will ban any operation of guest trying to modify EFLAGS.IF.
 VT-i has virtualization-acceleration.
 It can ban the guest software to affect interrupt masking and ban transition to VMM.
 - Interrupt-window exiting: VM-execution control.
 If the control value is 1, the VM exit will be triggered, when the guest software process is receivint interrupt signal.
 VT-i uses PAL service to register the pending of the virtual interrupt.

+Benefit: This could make the virtualization of interrupts safer and faster.
+Thus the virtualization will be of more safety.

 ### 3.6 VMCS
 #### VMCS
 VMCS can manage the entries and exits of VMs, and the behaviour of processor in the operations of VMX non-root.